-Today I want to talk about creative leaps, specifically the shifts and quantum jumps that happen when we show up, when we're committed and when we're willing to be vulnerable enough to take put our work out there, risking rejection, ridicule or indifference.
+I want to talk about creative leaps, specifically the shifts and quantum jumps that happen when we show up, when we're committed and when we're willing to be vulnerable enough to take put our work out there, risking rejection, ridicule or indifference.
 Being an artist, writer, musician, actor...and so on, is not for wimps.
 It takes high doses of courage to show up and bring the invisible ideas that are tugging at your heart into form.
 Why do you think so many creative folks live and die so tragically?
 They can't say no to the call to create, and yet it is a HUGE responsibility to hold and sustain their gifts.
-Lots of crash and burn happens in the arts, mostly because people have trouble keeping one foot in the messy, chaotic realm of the unknown and another foot in the day-to-day mostly left-brain driven world.
-The two often don't mesh well and artists sometimes cannot build a bridge between the two.
+Lots of crash and burn happens in the arts, mostly because people have trouble keeping one foot in the messy, chaotic realm of the unknown and another foot in the day-to-day mostly left-brain-driven world.
+The two often don't mesh well, and artists sometimes cannot build a solid bridge between the two.

-Working with the Muse, I discovered I no longer had to struggle with the blank page, because I was now working beyond the limitations of the small ego self and allowing the greater Consciousness to express Itself through me.
-My writing no longer belonged to just me.
-I was simply the instrument.
+Working with my Muse, I discovered I no longer had to struggle with the blank page, because I was now working beyond the limitations of the small ego self and allowing the greater Consciousness to express Itself through me.
+My writing no longer belonged to just me; I was simply the instrument.
 This freed me up tremendously.
 I no longer had to "try" to write.
 Instead, I only had to be willing to write and allow the writing to happen without interfering.

 Of course, as with anything else, if you don't use it, you lose it.
 That's why showing up is so important.
 Otherwise you're left working on your own.
 Not fun at all.